Teaching English and Living in Thailand

 The TEFL/CELTA Conundrum

 As with many things in Thailand there is an official answer and an unofficial answer to the question “should you get a TEFL or a CELTA qualification?”
-It's not necessary to have a qualification to teach in Thailand but it's more and more desirable, as I'll explain.
+It's not necessary to have a qualification to teach in Thailand but it's more and more desirable, often officially necessary, as I'll explain.

 Many backpackers work short stints as teachers. which floods the market with cheap labor.
 Most of these people have no teaching experience or qualifications other than being are native English speakers.
 Sometimes that is good enough to gain a toehold in this special place.
 Thailand is diverse, beautiful, colorful, offers great food, and is incredibly cheap.
 You may feel very worldly when you utter the words “I live in Bangkok.”
 So many of backpackers decide to stay on here, and eventually they get jobs.
 If you do have credentials, you have to look hard to find an employer who shows appreciation with respect and money.
 In short, because of the supply the average salary is low.
 If you have debts back home it might be difficult to juggle them on an average teacher salary.